Dengzhongyang399/BcarCS/README.md

    You can get statement-level structure of code by the source codes in `getStaTree`.

    ### Trained model of BcarCS
-   You can find the trained model of BcarCS in our datasets.
+   You can find the trained model of BcarCS in our datasets published later.

    ### Configuration